In addition to the configuration available in the PHP SDK, there are some Symfony-specific options.

 options key map directly to the correspondent options from the base SDK;

-you can read more about those in the Unified API configuration docs,
+you can read more about those in the general configuration docs,

 and on the PHP specific SDK docs.